Domestic rabbit: History

-Phoenician sailors visiting the coast of Spain c.
-12th century BC, mistaking the rabbit for a species from their homeland (the rock hyrax Procavia capensis), gave the region the name i-shepan-ham (land or island of hyraxes).
 The spread of the European rabbit from its native range of the Iberian Peninsula is linked to the possible deliberate introduction of the species to Africa by the Phoenicians around this time period, followed by later introductions to the regions of Italy, England, and Ireland by various seafaring groups.

 The captivity of rabbits as a food source is recorded as early as the 1st century BC, when the Roman writer Pliny the Elder described the use of rabbit hutches, along with enclosures called leporaria.
 In Rome, rabbits were raised in large walled colonies with walls extended underground.
 According to Pliny, the consumption of unborn and newborn rabbits, called laurices, was considered a delicacy.

 In the Middle Ages, wild rabbits were often kept for the hunt.
 Monks in southern France were crossbreeding rabbits at least by the 12th century AD.
 This was thought to have occurred as early as 600 AD in order to provide a 'meat substitute' for the monks during lent, which is a Christian observance in which one must refrain from eating meat.
 Domestication was probably a slow process that took place from the Roman period (or earlier) until the 1500s, around which point rabbit was a meat served as a luxury.